-Jaxon can understand the unstructured and semi-structured text present in trouble tickets and classify them to ensure that the most pressing trouble tickets receive human attention first.
+Jaxon understands the unstructured and semi-structured text present in trouble tickets and classifies them to ensure that the most pressing trouble tickets receive human attention first.
 Jaxon’s speed also allows new problems and patterns to be identified as quickly as possible for prompt response.

-Jaxon can rapidly and autonomously classify insurance claims, eliminating the need to manually read this text.
+Jaxon rapidly and autonomously classifies insurance claims, eliminating the need to manually read this text.
 This then allows a downstream model to automate the processing of claims that don't get flagged and quickly isolates claims that do not require human intervention and ensures that agents’ time is being put to the best possible use.

-Jaxon can train natural language understanding (NLU) models in support of chatbots and conversational AI systems.
+Jaxon trains natural language understanding (NLU) models in support of chatbots and conversational AI systems.
 A typical NLU is a classifier that attempts to identify intents (what is a customer trying to accomplish?) and slots (easy to answer questions such as location) contained within user utterances.
 Training data, quickly provided by Jaxon, consists of sample utterances that are annotated to identify these intents and slots.
 Because Jaxon uses a company’s own data and does not require fully pre-labeled sample utterances, it is ideal for training domain-specific NLU models.

 © Copyright 2020.
 All rights reserved.